Run your own local “ChatGPT” on a Macbook

 Downloading a pre-trained large learning model

 Any ggml-based models *should* work.
 The text generation web ui script will also help you download the Pythia, OPT, and GALACTICA models if you don’t already have one pre-installed.
 It can also help you download a model directly from Hugging Face.
-For me, I am currently interested to play around with Vicuna model and downloaded the ggml-vicuna-7b model from Hugging Face.
-Here’s a screenshot of the script downloading the model.
+For me, I am currently interested to play around with Vicuna model and downloaded the models from Hugging Face.

 If all goes well, the script will start a web server session and you just need to load up the browser and hit http://127.0.0.1:7860/.
 You will see the chat interface of the project.
 At this point, you should have everything you need to run your own local “ChatGPT” on your Macbook.